leandrosardi/blackops/README.md

 RUN hostnamectl set-hostname "$$name"
 ```

-- The parameter `--name` in the `ops` command is to replace the `$$name` variable into the `.ops` file.
+- The argument `--name` in the `ops` command is to replace the `$$name` variable into the `.ops` file.

-- You can define any variable into your `.ops` file, and you can set its value into a command parameter.
+- You can define any variable into your `.ops` file, and you can set its value into a command argument.
 E.g.:

 **set-rubylib.op**